dyne/Zenroom/lib/niwi/docs/2025-1992-implementation-checklist.md

   extraction from opened commitments.
 The native RPBSch relation verifies `C` and `S` openings, but the Cmt construction is still not the paper's final straight-line extractable Cmt.
-- Current RPBSch has native branch relations, statement binding, and a fixed two-slot private selector relation with checked `LZK0`.
-Final paper claims remain gated by replacing this stricter both-slots-valid profile with a true OR-gated selector and by finishing the paper-exact Cmt profile.
+- Current RPBSch has native branch relations, statement binding, a private OR selector relation, and checked `LZK0`.
+Final paper claims remain gated by finishing the paper-exact Cmt profile.
 - BIP340 is the strongest covered dependency: official vectors cover the SECP and zkcc paths, valid official vectors run through NIWI prove/verify/extract, and production BIP340 proofs now verify an embedded Longfellow/Ligero proof